 The recent guidelines published by The American Psychological Association (2018) for psychological practice with boys and men.
 It has met with significant criticism on the grounds that it characterises masculinity as toxic.

-Dr. John Barry asks if there is an alternative to the APA’s new guidance for working wih boys and men.
+Dr. John Barry asks if there is an alternative to the APA’s guidance for working wih boys and men.

 BPS Watch is a blog that queries what is going on at The British Psychological Society.